kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ### Upgrade steps

-The following steps assume that you already installed Gloo Edge as a Helm release in the `gloo-system` namespace, and have set the Kubernetes context to the cluster.
+The following steps assume that you already installed Gloo Gateway as a Helm release in the `gloo-system` namespace, and have set the Kubernetes context to the cluster.

 1. Upgrade the Helm release.

-   * **Gloo Edge Open Source example:**
+   * **Gloo Gateway Open Source example:**
      ```shell script
      helm repo update
      helm upgrade -n gloo-system gloo gloo/gloo --version=v{{< readfile file="static/content/version_geoss_latest.md" markdown="true">}}